ZombiDebugWall/PQBench_Linux/README.md

 ```
 -oc,	--overclocking
 ```
 This parameter can be used for realtime overclocking.
-It displays calculations per second in realtime and these will change during changing any CPU properties (e.g. CPU frequency). **NOTE:** Due to extra threads running in the background, I recommand to use -t for resonable results (after playing around with your CPU settings).
+It displays calculations per second in realtime and these will change during changing any CPU properties (e.g. CPU frequency). **NOTE:** Due to extra threads running in the background, I recommand to use -t for resonable results (after playing around with CPU settings).
 ```
 -h	--help
 ```